Alpine Ascents Kilimanjaro Frequently Asked Questions

 We normally take 1-2 lead or "chief" African guides, plus 3 assistant African guides, for a total of five guides, including our guide, on a typical summit attempt.
 All of these men are well-known to us and we have done many successful summits together.
 Obviously this does not leave options for an unlimited number of turn - arounds during the summit attempt, but we have always been able to get people who really need to descent headed in the right direction, very quickly, and under excellent care and supervision.
-This is in addtion to our staff of lesser assistant guides, porters, cooks, cooks helpers - a staff of 50+ on full expeditions.
+This is in addition to our staff of lesser assistant guides, porters, cooks, cooks' helpers - a staff of 50+ on full expeditions.

 10. Could you give an example of a typical breakfast, lunch and dinner on the mountain?

 Re-supply during our trip allows us to provide lots of fresh and whole grain cooked foods.
 We have the best chefs and food on the mountain, hands down.

 Breakfast: hot porridge (oats or corn or millet), toast, fried eggs, bacon or sausage, jam/peanut butter, avocado, fresh fruit

 hot drinks (coffee/ black tea/herbal tea/Milo- malt chocolate beverage/hot cocoa and Tang)

 Sit down lunch: hot soup, bread, fresh salad, small sandwich, cookies/chips, fresh fruit.
 Hot drinks (coffee/ black tea/herbal tea/Milo, malt chocolate beveridge/hot cocoa and Tang)